precision-sustainable-ag/OpenCV_Competition2021/2_Data_Collection/DepthAI+RPi/Readme.md

 ### Upload the files to Azure

+Before the upload make sure that you follow [this steps](https://github.com/precision-sustainable-ag/OpenCV_Competition2021/blob/master/2_Data_Collection/Azure-manage-blobs/readme.md) to make sure all the requirementas are satisfied.

 Copy the path to the folder that needs to be uploaded.

 On the terminal run: